-Dean's Fellows: Each new student is matched with a group of classmates to a Dean's Fellow: a recent graduate of Yale, NUS or a liberal arts college.
-Dean's Fellows live on campus in the College.
-Dean's Fellows are familiar with many of the challenges and opportunities related to transitioning to the college and residential life.
-Students are expected to remain in close contact with their assigned Dean's Fellow, and identify other Dean's Fellows whose skills or interests may match a student's needs or aspirations.
+Residential Life Officers: Each new student is matched with a group of classmates to a Residential Life Officer: a recent graduate of Yale, NUS or a liberal arts college.
+Residential Life Officers live on campus in the College.
+Residential Life Officers are familiar with many of the challenges and opportunities related to transitioning to the College and residential life.
+Students are expected to remain in close contact with their assigned Residential Life Officer, and identify other Residential Life Officers whose skills or interests may match a student's needs or aspirations.